 Murder in Paris is the fourth installment in the Maggie Newberry Mystery Series!
 This book takes Maggie back to Paris for a very personal sojourn where it’s all on the line for our intrepid expat.
 The murder happens in the family and for a reason that not even the deceased’s nearest and dearest would ever suspect!

-My other books range from memoirs, how-to’s and off-beat mysteries!
+My other books range from romantic suspense and dystopian to off-beat mysteries!
 While France and horses are recurring themes in most of my books, I definitely lean toward thrillers, too.

-The Heidelberg Effect.
-Book One in this romantic suspense time traveler series, the Tempus Fugitives Trilogy, features Ella and Rowan Pierce.
+A Trespass in Time.
+Book One in the Rowan & Ella Time Travel Adventure Series, features Ella and Rowan Pierce.
 This first book in the series shows how the two meet and fall in love and how they save a convent of nuns during a bloodthirsty rampage by a vicious warlord in 1620 Heidelberg.

-The Key West Effect.
-From the relative civilization of 1925 Cairo to the plundering recklessness of pirates scouring the Florida Keys in 1825 for shipwreck treasure, The Key West Effect brings you adventure on the high seas and thrilling revelations you never saw coming…not to mention one pirate whom Ella is destined never to forget.
+Race to World’s End.
+From the relative civilization of 1925 Cairo to the plundering recklessness of pirates scouring the Florida Keys in 1825 for shipwreck treasure, Race to World’s End brings you adventure on the high seas and thrilling revelations you never saw coming…not to mention one pirate whom Ella is destined never to forget.

 The French Women’s Diet.